 You and your friends cannot wait to bite that juicy cut you’ve marinated for hours.
 But as your craving reaches its peak, your grill runs out of propane!
 Painful, isn’t it?
 Well, you don’t have to go through this.

-There are many ways you can check the level of your propane tank, including using a gauge, a propane tank monitor, a scale, or simply some hot water.
-There’s also a nerdy mathematician method that includes checking by weight, but you won’t really need it if you have the right tools on hand.
+There are many ways you can check the level of your propane tank, including using a gauge, a propane tank monitor, a scale, or simply hot water.
+There’s also a nerdy mathematician method that includes checking by weight, but you won’t really need it if you have the right tools.

-Below are some of the most accurate techniques you can use to check your propane tank level and fill it on time.
+In this guide are some of the most accurate techniques to check your propane tank level and fill it on time.

 In this post we'll cover:

 4 easy ways to indicate your propane gas level

 Almost everyone who has newly bought a propane tank for fueling their gas grill has had it unexpectedly run empty.

 But you don’t need to let this happen to you!

 By the end of this article, you will be a pro at indicating the propane level in your tank.